 Posted by Johanna Brooks on Tuesday 11th September 2018

-Johanna is the Development Coordinator at South London Cares.
+Johanna is the Development Manager at South London Cares.
 She heads up our fundraising programme, cheering on our donors, challenge fundraisers and all those that help to make our activities possible.